Unobstructed embeddings in Hirzebruch surfaces: Introduction

 In \cite[Theorem 1.11]{AADT}, the authors identified a useful criterion for finding potential $b$-values with infinite staircases.
 Namely, if there is an infinite staircase accumulating at $\acc(b)$, $\acc(b)$ must be the larger solution to:

-where $3-b$ is the affine perimeter of the corresponding Delzant polytope and $1-b^2$ is the symplectic volume of $H_b$.
+where $3-b$ is the affine perimeter of the corresponding Delzant polygon and $1-b^2$ is the symplectic volume of $H_b$.
 Further, if there is an infinite staircase, then

-If the condition \eqref{eq:accVol} is satisfied for some $b$, we say $c_{b}(z)$, or more generally $b$, is {\bf unobstructed}.
-On the other hand, if $c_{b}(\acc(b))>\sqrt{\frac{\acc(b)}{1-b^2}}$, we say $b$ is {\bf blocked}.
-It is often useful to not only consider the $b$-values that are unobstructed, but also the corresponding $z$-values which are the accumulation points of these $b$-values.
+If the condition \eqref{eq:accVol} is satisfied for a particular $b$-value, we say that $b$ is {\bf unobstructed}.
+On the other hand, if $c_{b}(\acc(b))>V_b(\acc(b))$, we say $b$ is {\bf blocked}.

-The main result of this paper is given in Theorem~\ref{thm:1}.
-It states that there is an infinite family of irrational $b$-values for which $c_b(z)$ is unobstructed.
-These $b$-values are defined via a family of homology classes in a $k$-fold blow-up of $\C P^2$.
-Before stating the theorem, we give the necessary background below.

-For each of these $b$-values, we show $b$ is unobstructed by constructing a sequence of almost toric fibrations that limits to a full-filling at the accumulation point.
-An {\bf almost toric fibration}, also know as an ATF, for $H_b$ is a completely integrable system on $H_b$ with elliptic and focus-focus singularities\footnote{The fiber of an elliptic singularity is either a circle or a fixed point.
-The fiber of a focus-focus singularity is a pinched torus.}.
-A classification given by \cite{ATF} of ATFs on general compact four manifolds without boundary implies that we can represent ATFs on $H_b$ by decorated quadrilaterals, known as almost toric base diagrams in the literature; see Definition~\ref{def:QT} and Figure~\ref{fig:atfIntro}.
+In this paper, we find an infinite family of $b$-values for which $b$ is unobstructed by constructing a sequence of almost toric fibrations that limits to a full-filling at the accumulation point.
+An {\bf almost toric fibration} (ATF) on $H_b$ is a Lagrangian fibration $\pi:H_b \to B$ where $B$ is a 2-dimensional base and there are restrictions on the types of singularities of the fibration.
+See Section~\ref{sec:ATFdef} for a more precise definition.
+A classification given by \cite{LS} of ATFs on general compact four-manifolds without boundary implies that we can represent ATFs on $H_b$ by decorated quadrilaterals, known as almost toric base diagrams in the literature; see Definition~\ref{def:Q} and Figure~\ref{fig:basediagr}.
+The decorations on the quadrilaterals denote the various singularities of the fibration.
+For general background on ATFs, we recommend \cite{S} and \cite{evanBook}.

-We begin with the moment polytope of $H_b.$ Then, to get a diagram corresponding to a different integrable system, we insert particular nodal rays emanating from the vertices of the moment polytope.
-The image of a focus-focus singularity lies on the endpoint of the nodal ray.
-Then, sequences of mutations can be performed about the various nodal rays to produce new decorated quadrilaterals associated to different ATFs of $H_b$.
-For more information, see \cite{ATF}, \cite[Section 2.4]{AADT}, and \cite{CV}.
-See Figure~\ref{fig:atfIntro}, Figure~\ref{fig:basediagr} and Figure~\ref{fig:xmut} for visualizations of these diagrams.
-In a more general setting, \cite[Prop.2.27]{AADT} explains how certain ATF's on $H_b$ correspond to ellipsoid embeddings into $H_b.$

-The numerics behind the sequences of ATFs we construct come from the embedding function's relation to certain homology classes in various blow ups of $\C P^2$.
-To compute the embedding function, we apply \cite[Prop.2.19]{AADT}, which states that $c_{b}(z)$ is the supremum of the volume curve and the obstruction functions coming from Diophantine classes\footnote{This statement also holds for a subset of Diophantine classes classes called exceptional classes, but here, we do not prove any classes are exceptional and just concern ourselves with the broader notion of Diophantine classes.}.
-The relevant classes $\bE$ that give such obstructions can be represented by a homology class in a $(k+1)$-fold blow up of $\C P^2:$